selectstriker2/selectstriker2.github.io/adventures/lg_adventures.md

 The signal fire has gone out on Merroc's Rock, hampering shipping traffic into Dyvers.
 The PC's are sent to investigate and to restore the beacon before disaster strikes.
 An adventure for characters level 1-12.

+## DYVINTRO4-01 The Trade by Mason Mines
+Gnarley spider silk is all the rage amongst the fashionable and well to do in the city of sails and commands a high price.
+Will you brave the fabled elven city of Locdrathnail to obtain it?
+An introductory adventure for level one characters.
+Retiring on 1/1/06.

+## DYVINTRO4-02 City of Sales by Joe Selby
+In a city where the largest temples are the merchant gods Zilchus and Xerbo, it seems like everyone has something to sell, some angle, or some scheme.
+There are times, though, when skilled adventurers find someone with a worthy cause.
+Typically that person is just a better salesman than most.
+An introductory adventure for level one characters.
+Retiring on 1/1/06.

+## DYVINTRO4-03 Lion of Westguard by Derrek Burrows, Tom Christy, and Mason Mines.
+The Knight Commander of Westguard requests the assistance of able adventurers to solve the recent disappearances from Low Town.
+Interested parties are requested to seek an audience at the Keep.
+A Dyvers Introductory Adventure for 1st-level characters.
+Retiring on 1/1/06.

 ## DYV4-1 Legacy of Elemental Evil by Mason Mines

 Pri Tiu-cxi Lingvo...
 The Mandragore has its eye upon Dyvers.
 Will you be able to root out the source of an old evil thought long vanquished?
 An adventure for APLs 4-12.